Goliaten/rebuild-world-scrapper/Monsters/Monsters.md

 - Simple/not powerful gun isn't enough to kill monsters, unless shot from close range.[^4]
 - Monsters are de facto relics of the old world, which can be sold by hunters[^7]
 - Monsters can mutate away from their original looks[^8]
+- Mutations can happen when monster makes a mistake in executing its self remodeling[^9]
+- Monsters can have some kind of protocol, which allows them to remodel themselves[^9]
 # Classification
 - Medium weak[^5] ==TO REWRITE==
 # Types